mia-platform/documentation/docs/fast_data/data_catalog/overview.md

 :::tip
 The Mia-Platform Console Project can be configured to work as a Data Catalog if you configure a Data Catalog Agent in your project.
 Refer to the [documentation](/runtime_suite_templates/data-catalog/10_overview.md) to understand how to set it up.
 :::
-Within the project, it is possible to set up our Data Catalog Agent, which can be configured to connect to different sources, such as:
+Within the project, it is possible to [set up](/runtime_suite_templates/data-catalog/20_configuration.md) our Data Catalog Agent, which can be configured to connect to different sources, such as:

 - Oracle Database
 - Postgres Database
 - MySQL Database
 - Microsoft SQL Server Database
+- Mia-Platform CRUD Service
+- Salesforce SObjects API

 This agent is in charge of extracting metadata regarding the several tables and data structures existing on configured sources (System of Record) and forward them to Mia-Platform Console for storing them in the dedicated project.